 - 4 3” wood screws

 - White primer (if your MDF comes unpainted)

 - Drill and drill bits

 - Countersink bit

-A Lack table comes with four legs, separate from the table top.
-You’re going to use two Lack table tops and four of the legs.
+A Lack IKEA end table comes with four legs, separate from the table top.
+As I mentioned, you’re going to use two Lack table tops and four of the legs.

 Two legs will have only one ¼” cut in them – but on the other two legs will need additional grooves on perpendicular sides (see the image above).